serivesmejia/EOCV-Sim/USAGE.md

 *(Also, the simulator already comes by default with some EasyOpenCV samples)*<br/>

-The pipeline class **should also** extend the EOCV's OpenCvPipeline abstract class, here's a quick sample:
+The pipeline class **should also** extend the EOCV's OpenCvPipeline abstract class, here's a quick, empty sample:

 ```java
 package org.firstinspires.ftc.teamcode;